danielSoler93/nbd_central_docs/_sources/software/alphafold/alphafold.rst.txt

 =======================================

 Here is an example on how to run AlphaFold.
-First, we need a protein sequenced in FASTA format.
+First, we need a protein sequence in FASTA format.

 ::